pahjbo/vodsl/Readme.md

 --------------

  1. net.ivoa.vodml - an eclipse project for the XText grammar for the DSL
- 2. net.ivoa.vodml.sdk - eclipse package for distributing the VODSL editor
+ 2. net.ivoa.vodml.sdk - eclipse feature defintion the VODSL editor
  3. net.ivoa.vodml.tests - tests for the VODSL
  4. net.ivoa.vodml.ui - eclipse custom editor for the VODSL
  5. vodsl.standalone - a stand-alone validating parser that will convert VODSL files to VO-DML
+ 6. eclipse.target - a directory that defines the target eclipse installation
+ 7. eclipse.repository - the installable VODSL editor feature update site will be created in this directory.

  there is also a [git submodule](./models) which contains some example models expressed in VODSL.